Your Wedding Day: The Importance of a First Look or First Touch

 You’re not superstitious, you value intimacy, and you want to share your raw reaction privately.

-A first touch is a way to connect before the ceremony without actually seeing each other.
-You might hold hands around a doorway, stand back-to-back, or pass notes to each other.
+A first touch allows you to connect before the ceremony without seeing each other.
+You might hold hands around a doorway, stand back-to-back, or pass notes.

 It preserves the tradition of not seeing each other before the aisle.